 The partnership between Stan and Dot lasted for five years but became strained due to the meddling of Dot’s mother.
 By 1946 they finally went their own ways.
 Stan married his new partner Jean Schofield in May and Dot married her new partner Ron Fitzpatrick in August.

-He married Jean Schofield on 10th May 1946 at the District Registrar’s Office, Marrickville, New South Wales, when he was 27 years old.
-Jean was born in 1925, the daughter of William Schofield and Dorothy Barbara Byrnes.
+Stanley Lloyd Hall married Jean Schofield on 10th May 1946 at the District Registrar’s Office, Marrickville, New South Wales, when he was 27 years old.
+His new wife, Jean, was born in 1925, the daughter of William Schofield and Dorothy Barbara Byrnes.

 Ancestors of Jean Schofield